Page Last Updated May 7, 2026.

 Introduction to the Apocynaceae Family

-The Apocynaceae family is a family of often showy, beautiful flowers that are frequently fragrant but also often happen to be highly poisonous if ingested.
-The name Dogbane comes from this toxic nature that has poisoned livestock and possibly dogs too.
-The Apocynaceae was recently revised to include the former Asclepiadaceae or Milkweed Family.
-There is an excellent reason to do so based on molecular phylogenetics, and the two families are very similar in their morphology and other properties.
-There are a few notable differences in the Asclepiadoideae subfamily that I have included in detail in the descriptions below.
+The Apocynaceae family is an important family to learn how to identify.
+It is a family of often showy, beautiful flowers that are frequently fragrant but also often highly poisonous if ingested.
+The name “dogbane” comes from this toxic nature that has poisoned livestock and dogs.
+The Apocynaceae was recently revised to include the former Asclepiadaceae, or milkweed, family.
+There is an excellent reason to do so based on molecular phylogenetics, and the two families are similar in their morphology and other properties.
+However, there are a few notable differences in the Asclepiadoideae subfamily that I have included in detail in the descriptions below.

 Uses of Apocynaceae